Library conditions of use

 - Special Collection

-- Community borrowers may be restricted in the items that they may borrow, as some collections are only available for use by Deakin University staff and students.
-More information is available on the Library website at: deakin.edu.au/library/join/
+- Community borrowers may be restricted in the range of items that they may borrow, as some collections are only available for use by Deakin University staff and students.

-- The number of items that may be borrowed, and loan, renewal periods, and the location to which they may be returned varies for different categories of Library clients and type of Library materials.
-More information is available on the Library website at: deakin.edu.au/library/access-borrow/from-our-libraries.php
+- The number of items that may be borrowed, renewal periods, and the location to which they may be returned varies for different categories of library clients and type of library materials.

 - It is the responsibility of the borrower to return all items in good condition and on time.

-- Items requested by another Library client may be recalled.
+- Items requested by another library client may be recalled.
 There is a minimum loan period if an item is requested by another client.
-More information is available on the Library website at: deakin.edu.au/library/access-borrow/request-an-item.php

 - The Library sends notices by email.
 If an email address is not supplied, notices are sent by post.

 - Special borrowing privileges may be available in certain circumstances, for example for students or staff with a disability.
-Contact Library staff to discuss opportunities.
+Contact library staff to discuss specific needs.

-- The number of renewals and the renewal period allowed is displayed on the Library website at: deakin.edu.au/library/access-borrow/renew-or-return.php
+- The number of renewals and the renewal period allowed is displayed on the Library website.

 - immediate expulsion from the Library